 Thank you for your interest in camping at Fort Jefferson in the Dry Tortugas National Park.
 We are very excited to have you and are confident that you will find your camping trip a truly enjoyable experience.
 The following are certain guidelines of which you need to be aware.

-• Please be at the Yankee Freedom III, on the day of your departure to Fort Jefferson, NO LATER THAN 6:30 AM!
-You must have all of your gear aboard the Yankee Freedom III by 6:50 AM.
-Due to our fueling procedures, no guests of the Yankee Freedom III are permitted on-board between 7:00 and 7:30.
-Due to large number of guests that we board in the short period of time and for safety reasons, we cannot accommodate late arrivals of campers and their gear.
+• Please be at the Yankee Freedom III on the day of your departure to Fort Jefferson NO LATER THAN 6:00 AM!
+You must have all of your gear aboard the Yankee Freedom III by 6:30 AM.
+Due to our fueling procedures, no guests of the Yankee Freedom III are permitted on-board between 6:30 and 7:30.
+Due to large number of guests that we board in the short period of time and for safety reasons, WE CANNOT ACCOMMODATE LATE ARRIVALS OF CAMPERS AND GEAR.

-• Due to space constraints, the Yankee Freedom III will only transport campers who wish to stay at Ft.
+• Due to space constraints, the Yankee Freedom III can only transport campers for a maximum stay at Ft.
 Jefferson up to 4 days (3 nights).

 • The Park Service will collect a campsite fee of $15 to $30 per night based on the size of your party.
 This fee is payable to the National Park Service once you are at Fort Jefferson.
 Correct change is appreciated.